noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 to retrieve data from all datasets.

-The starting point for all actions to be carreid out on the datasets made available by the |odh| team is the following:
+The starting point for all actions to be carreid out on the datasets made available by the Open Data Hub team is the following:

 https://mobility.api.opendatahub.bz.it/v2/swagger-ui.html